 This is part of the Bachelor of Business (Honours).

 To graduate with a Bachelor of Business (Honours), you must complete 120 points from:

-This structure ensures that you can critically analyse and evaluate the research and professional literature, and begin your advanced studies in business with an appreciation of the current issues and controversies in the field.
-You also design and complete a piece of supervised research in a business discipline.
+This structure ensures that you can critically analyse and evaluate the research and professional literature, and begin your postgraduate study in accounting with an appreciation of the current issues and controversies in the field.
+You also design and complete a piece of supervised research related to accounting.

-The research methods papers explore philosophical issues underpinning the design of research and the research process.
+The research methods courses explore philosophical issues related to the design of research and the research process.
 They include training in research methods to prepare students to conduct methodologically rigorous research.

 This piece of supervised research contributes to the body of knowledge in your chosen business and economics discipline.
 You should consult your academic supervisor about your dissertation topic and proposed research.

 The class of honours awarded in the programme depends on your grade.